Animal Welfare and Protection

 2. The name of the community and street address where the incident has occurred.
-If reporting a case in a small community without street signsor numbers, or you think it may be difficult to find, please leave us information like the color and type of house or any recognizable l andmark nearby, or the type of vehicle in the driveway.
-With a good detailed description the better we can respond to your concern.)
+If reporting a case in a small community without street signsor numbers, or you think the address may be difficult to find, please leave us information like the color and type of house or any recognizable l andmark nearby, or the type of vehicle in the driveway.
+With a good detailed description the better we can respond to your concern.

-7. A good description of the animal's condition.
+5. A good description of the animal's condition.

 What does the law require?

 At this time we are relying upon the RCMP, other animal organizations, town and city animal control sectors, and our volunteers to investigate calls of distress but hope this will soon change as more individuals become trained and available to help our cause.
-We still respond to concerns and complaints expressed to us as quickly as possible in areas covering the entire Avalon Peninsula.
+We respond to concerns and complaints expressed to us as quickly as possible in areas covering the entire Avalon Peninsula.